If you've ever hesitated to book a flight, there's something that might give you peace of mind.

-- Book directly with the airlines: Strictly speaking, this rule only applies to tickets booked directly with the airline.
+- Book directly with the airlines: Strictly speaking, the 24-hour rule only applies to tickets booked directly with the airline.
 So it's always best to search using Google Flights, and then book direct if there's any possibility your plans may change.

-- Some OTAs follow, others don't: Travel agencies are not subject to the same DOT law as carriers.
+- Some OTAs follow it, others don't: Travel agencies are not subject to the same DOT law as airlines.
 If you’re booking airfare through a third party, double-check their cancellation policies before booking.
 The good news is that most major online travel agencies like Priceline and Expedia typically offer 24-hour cancellations.
 Smaller ones found through Momondo and Skyscanner generally don't, so beware.
 It is one of the big reasons we suggest to skip the OTA and book directly with the airline if possible.

 - This is an either/or rule: Airlines generally don't offer both a hold and a 24-hour cancellation window, and they typically don’t work together.

 - Miles are not mentioned: Though many airlines refund rewards or miles too, this is not explicitly required by the DOT rule.
 Make sure to understand your carrier's rules before booking an award ticket.
 Generally speaking, mileage bookings are more flexible than cash bookings.

 While the 24-hour rule is fairly encompassing, there are some important caveats.
 Most notably, flights booked very close to departure may not be eligible for a full refund within 24 hours of booking.